Verbs

 • The door is open. [‘Open’ complements the verb ‘is’.
 It is an adjective that describes the subject, ‘the door’.]

 • The forecasts seem reasonable. [‘Reasonable’ complements the verb ‘seem’.
-It is an adjective describes the subject, ‘the forecasts’.]
+It is an adjective that describes the subject, ‘the forecasts’.]

 • Each agency has its own arrangements. [‘Its own arrangements’ complements the verb ‘has’.
 The complement is a noun phrase describing an attribute of the subject, ‘each agency’.]